dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 When a dCache instance spans multiple domains, there needs to be some mechanism for sending messages between services located in different domains.

-This is done by establishing tunnels between domains.
-A tunnel is a TCP connection over which all messages from one domain to the other are sent.
+The domains communicate with each other via TCP using connections that are established at start-up.
+The topology is controlled by the location manager service.
+When configured, all domains connect with a core domain, which routes all messages to the appropriate domains.
+This forms a star topology.
 To reduce the number of TCP connections, domains may be configured to be core domains or satellite domains.